mrarejimmyz/parmanus/MODEL_CONFIG.md

-# OpenManus Local Model Configuration
+# ParManus Local Model Configuration

 This document explains the local model configuration implemented in the Dockerfile and docker-compose.yml.